Vaishnavi-020/Financial-Dashboard-Power-BI-/README.md

 Total Revenue, Total Profit, and Net Profit Margin cards

-Monthly trends for revenue & profit
+Eye catching country slicers

-Revenue distribution by Product Category
+Revenue generted by each country

-Top performing and low performing products
+Top performing products

-Expense breakdown by major cost categories

-KPI indicators to compare performance against previous periods

 _This page is designed for a quick glance at overall business health, showing both current performance and historical patterns._

 ---

-**📌 Page 2: Customer & Region Insights**
+**📌 Page 2: Profit and Cost Insights **

-This page focuses on customer-level and geographical insights.
+This page focuses on profit generated.

 _Key Highlights:_

-Revenue by Region (map view)

-Customer segment contribution

-Profit % by region

-Monthly customer growth trend

-Category performance filtered by region/customer

-Interactive slicers for deep-dive analysis
+Total Revenue, Total Profit, and Net Profit Margin cards

+Eye catching country slicers

+Avg profit generted by each country

+Products generating highest profit

-_This page helps understand where the business is growing, which customer groups add the most value, and how different regions contribute to profitability._
+_This page helps understand where the business is growing, and how different regions contribute to profitability._

 ---

 **🛠 Tools & Technologies**

 _Tool	Use_
-Power BI- Data cleaning, measures, dashboard creation SQl- Creating Views for easier load in Power BI
+Power BI- dashboard creation
+SQl- Data cleaning and creation of views for easier load in Power BI

 ---

 **📈 Insights & Learnings**

-Identified clear revenue spikes around certain months

-Found regions with high revenue but low profit margins

-Improved understanding of customer behavior and segment-wise contribution

-Visualized how expenses affect profit trends

-Learned the importance of proper data modeling and DAX optimization
+- Government and Small Business segments generate the highest revenue
+- France, Germany, and Canada show strong and stable financial performance
+- Certain products like Amarilla and VTT consistently rank at the top
+- Majority of revenue and profit comes from 2014
+- The business has stable but decreasing profit trends, which needs attention

 ---